open-policy-agent/opa-kube-scheduler/README.md

 Kubernetes allows users to run multiple independent schedulers in the cluster.
 Once an additional scheduler is deployed, pod scheduling can be delegated to it by annotating the pods with the name of the scheduler.

-In rego-scheduler, the name of the scheduler is part of the scheduling policy.
-If annotation does not match the policy, rego-scheduler will ignore the pod:
+In opa-kube-scheduler, the name of the scheduler is part of the scheduling policy.
+If annotation does not match the policy, opa-kube-scheduler will ignore the pod:

 ```ruby
 package io.k8s.scheduler